architect/arc.codes/src/shared/en/aws/guides-http.md

 ## Create full-featured web applications composed of fast, tiny HTTP functions

+Here's well go from a basic 'hello world' app to a bigger app with signups and logins.

 > `.arc` abstracts API Gateway configuration and provisioning, while `@architect/functions` (optionally) adds a very light but powerful API shim to Lambda for working with HTTP

 Given the following example `.arc` file: